stlsmiths/todos-svelte/README.md

 ## Firebase setup

-You will need to setup and configure your Firebase project to provide both Authentication and F
+You will need to setup and configure your Firebase project to provide both Authentication and Realtime Database.
+The configuration app settings are stored in the `.env` file (as demonstrated in [dot_env](dot_env)) and are read in the `firebase.js` file.

+The Firebase rtdb has an endpoint of `todos/` where the items are stored.

 ## Developing